HunterBartelt/TinyTracker/README.md

 # 🍼 TinyTrack

 **TinyTrack** is a high-performance, baby tracking application designed for exhausted parents.
-It features a "one-handed" UI/UX optimized for mobile use, ensuring you can log data while holding a baby
+It features a "one-handed" UI/UX optimized for mobile use, ensuring you can log data while holding a baby.

 Live at: [tinytrack.farmfresh.rocks](https://tinytrack.farmfresh.rocks)